Twitter

 Astronomy: a prequel to space flight

-Over many centuries, the idea of space travel took shape with humanity's improving understanding of the Universe.
-Before any flying machines could attempt to escape the Earth gravity, generations of astronomers were building a realistic stage for space exploration, while their tools served as the earliest space research instruments.
+Over many centuries, the idea of space travel has been taking shape with the humanity's improving understanding of the Universe.
+Before flying machines could attempt to escape the Earth's gravity, generations of astronomers had been bluilding a realistic stage for space exploration, while their tools served as the earliest space research instruments.

 EARLIEST EXPERIMENTAL SATELLITES